 We thought that we had exhausted all options for our type of business.
 They completely understood the field we operated in and provided us with new options – and then shopped around for us to get a better price.

-Insurers will require the following information in order to quote:
+Insurers will require the following information in order to quote for clinical trial insurance:

 - The Protocol Document, which acts as the trial plan and includes details such as: